Dance Movement Therapy

 The principal findings from a review of 51 studies suggested that DMT had a positive short-term impact on the mental health and quality of life for people with Parkinson’s disease, cancer and cardiovascular diseases.
 Another study has also found that DMT holds therapeutic potential for older adults with mild dementia.

-Dance Movement Therapy can assist in relieving symptoms related to:
+Dance Movement Therapy may assist in relieving symptoms related to:

 What to expect from a Dance Movement Therapy session